top of page

 ABOUT ME

-Soucy is a 2019 graduate of Princeton University, where he concentrated in English and received the E. E. Cummings Society Prize of the Academy of American Poets.
+Soucy is a 2019 graduate of Princeton University, where he concentrated in English and received the E. E. Cummings Prize of the Academy of American Poets.
 He counts among his many frivolous passions breakfast food, woollen scarves, and murder mysteries set on board trains.
-In addition to literary translation, Soucy has worked in the regional theater, in a chromatography lab, and as a jolly university bureaucrat.
+In addition to literary translation, Soucy has worked in the regional theater, in a chromatography lab, and as a low-ranking university bureaucrat.
 He now resides in Princeton, New Jersey, where he can usually be found squinting into the distance or walking back from the grocery store.

 RECENT PUBLICATIONS